Shopify/shopify-cli/.github/DESIGN.md

 For example when creating a `dev-store` the data model requires up to 8 fields to be filled in.
 When creating a CLI command to create a `dev-store`, don't ask the user for all 8 fields - auto-fill all 8 fields with smart generated data.
 If a field requires an address dont generate an animal name, try to get as close as possible to the format the data expects.

 ### Allow arguments for key options
 Argumemnts allow the user to override a commands default execution.
 For example if we run `shopify populate products` the default will be to create 5 products.
-However if the user wanted more then 5 products to be generated they could use an argument to override the deault which would look it would look like this `shopify populate products --count=20`.
+However if the user wanted more then 5 products to be generated they could use an argument to override the defaults which would look it would look like this `shopify populate products --count=20`.

 When creating a command or subcommand consider which of the defaults a user may want to override.
 Taking our example above for `dev-stores`, an argument may be passed in to override generating a `store name` or `password`, if the user had specific values in mind for those fields.